-Microfinance is an important way for people and small-business owners in developing countries to access financial services.
-It’s also important to ING, as we aim to contribute to the socioeconomic development of communities both near and far, both where we operate and where we don’t.
+Microfinance is an important way for people and small and medium enterprises (SMEs) in developing countries to gain access to financial services, often for the first time.
+It’s important to ING, as we aim to contribute to the socioeconomic development of communities both near and far, both in countries where we operate and where we don’t.

-ING has promoted and increased our resources available for microfinance over the last 12 years, offering our technical and financial expertise to the microfinance sector worldwide.
+ING has increased our funding for microfinance over the last years, offering our technical and financial expertise to the microfinance sector worldwide.

 But the world keeps changing, also in the microfinance sector.
-‘Digital inclusion’ focuses on connecting those who don’t yet use a bank at all (known as the ‘unbanked’) to the mainstream financial infrastructure, with fintechs taking the lead.
-A second major shift is that investors are lending more often to small and medium-sized enterprises (SMEs), rather than microenterprises.
+‘Digital inclusion’, or connecting those who don’t yet use banking services at all to the mainstream financial infrastructure, is now possible with financial technology such as blockchain.

-These developments have inspired ING to change our focus to increase our social impact.
-Therefore, we rename ING Microfinance into ING Impact Finance.
+These developments have inspired ING to increase our social impact.
+Therefore, ING Impact Finance includes a greater focus on innovation through technology and new business models.

-This allows us to invest in projects that generate measurable social and environmental impact—as well as a financial return.
+Impact Finance allows us to invest in projects that generate measurable social and environmental impact – as well as a financial return.
 This can be both in emerging and developed markets, and can target a range of returns from below-market to market rate.
 Integrating Impact Finance into our mainstream businesses will generate more funds, capacity and knowledge.

-We believe this will add much more value to the socioeconomic development of the poor as well as contribute to the United Nations’ Sustainable Development Goals.
+We believe this will add much more value to the socioeconomic development of the poor as well as contribute to the United Nations’ Sustainable Development Goals, specifically SDG 8 – decent work and economic growth.

 What is A Billion to Gain?